-This year, the Spanish graduate program is the only residential summer program of five weeks duration, meeting five days per week on-campus at Millersville University.
+This year, the Spanish graduate program is the only residential summer program of four weeks duration, meeting five days per week on-campus at Millersville University.
 Students are housed in a language dormitory in Shenk's Hall with separate floors assigned to the program(s).
 Shenks Hall is owned and operated by Student Lodging, Inc. and is a recently completed upscale residence.
 Each suite consist of: common living room, climate control, private bedrooms, university network-phone/data/cable, bedding/towels, and two full baths.
 Shenks Hall provides key card access, ample parking, laundry facilities, monitored security throughout and TV/Lounge areas with wireless access.
 Click here for the 2012 housing form.
 For more information about the French and German offerings, please click on the links in the index section.

 Participants may choose to purchase a meal plan or may purchase individual meals.
 Meals are served at specially assigned tables for a particular language, with a faculty member assigned to each table to facilitate conversation.

 The normal load for students is six credits, and the average student can earn the Master's Degree in 3-5 summers.
 Transfer credits from accredited institutions are accepted, but 24 credits must be earned in residence.
 Although a number of students commute, the students are encouraged to live on campus.